sbaaihamza/kaggle_predict_future_sales/README.md

 # I. Exploratory Data Analysis
 **Information can be found in  2 EDA notebooks**

-* Take a quick look: -Import each dataset and make a Quick exploration for each one
+* Take a quick look:
+   - Import each dataset and make a Quick exploration for each one
    - Detect possible  outliers and missing values using (describe() and  hist() )
 * Deeper investigation through some ambiguous or potential variables (Univariate Exploration): builds a solide foundation about the distribution and the structure of each dataset
 * Data cleaning:
    - item_cnt_day variable is heavily skewed, most of the values are arround 0 and 5.0 , this range contain 99.9% of the data range. but before droping them we need to check if those are a real outliers or special cases ( should check other items with item-id for those outlier items ).
--my investigation lead me to drop some rows that are clearly outliers from their influence on the distribution of that specific item
+   - my investigation lead me to drop some rows that are clearly outliers from their influence on the distribution of that specific item
--i will do the same for item_price variable as item_cnt_day -for the shop dataset i found out that several shops are duplicates of each other (according to its name), so i fix the training and testings set
+   - i will do the same for item_price variable as item_cnt_day
+   - for the shop dataset i found out that several shops are duplicates of each other (according to its name), so i fix the training and testings set
  * Discover and Visualize to gain insights:
--using summary statistics its hepls but not that much cause we're dealing with time-series datasets -so what realy helps is Exploratory Analysis(Bivariate Exploration specifically) using the date variable on the x-axis  and other variable on the y-axis
+   - using summary statistics its hepls but not that much cause we're dealing with time-series datasets
+   - so what realy helps is Exploratory Analysis(Bivariate Exploration specifically) using the date variable on the x-axis  and other variable on the y-axis

 # II.
 Feature Engineering
 **Information can be found in feature_eng  notebook**